 You can scrub with the exfoliating cloth/sponge and the glycolic body wash in the shower, or your favorite bath soap (always use a non-drying soap though, such as Whole Foods 365 glycerin bar soap or my Natural Shower Gel or Naturally Best Bar Soap).

 As your skin gets healthier you can use the Glytone Body Lotion more frequently to get even smoother, softer, barnacle-free results.

-The reason the regimen works so well is because of the effects of strong glycolic acid on the skin and the way the treatment combines glycolic acid’s ‘chemical exfoliation’ power with the buffing of physical exfoliation:
+The reason that a regimen like this works so well is because it combines the strong glycolic acid “chemical exfoliation” power with the buffing of physical exfoliation.

-The end result is polished, smooth, hydrated, healthy skin.
+The end result is polished, smooth, hydrated, and healthy skin.

-My Anti Aging Body Kit has everything you need for this powerful skin care treatment.
-Using it really helps control barnacles for me and my patients.
-For patients with a lot of big barnacles I still need to freeze-off the larger ones.
-In general though, I see that their skin grows fewer of these crusty age spots and the ones that do manage to grow are smaller, smoother and easier for me to treat.
+Patients with a lot of big barnacles still need me to freeze-off the larger ones.
+In general though, I see that their skin grows fewer of these crusty age spots, and the ones that do manage to grow are smaller, smoother and easier for me to treat.
 Their normal skin also looks so much nicer as they age.
 All we’ve done is replace their normal bath soap and skin lotion with products that work better at keeping their skin soft, hydrated and healthy.

 Of course, it’s important to never use strong exfoliation or AHAs on broken skin or sores.
 Any sore that won’t heal or new growth that doesn’t go away, should be checked by a dermatologist.